thomas-vogel/thomas-vogel.github.io/_pages/activities.md

 * Best paper award for [_Language and Framework Requirements for Adaptation Models_](publications/2011-MRT) at the 6th International Workshop on Models@run.time (MRT'11).
 * Best paper award for [_Toward Megamodels at Runtime_](publications/2010-MRT) at the 5th International Workshop on Models@run.time (MRT'10).
 * Best paper award for [_Incremental Model Synchronization for Efficient Run-time Monitoring_](publications/2009-MRTa) at the 4th International Workshop on Models@run.time (MRT'09).

+## Editor

+* Editor of [self-adaptive.org](http://self-adaptive.org){:target="_blank"} (since 2014), the central website of the research community on Software Engineering for Self-Adaptive Systems connected to the annual ACM/IEEE International Symposium on Adaptive and Self-Managing Systems (SEAMS).

 ## Organization Committee